gulp-cookery/gulp-chef/README.md

 # gulp-chef

-Cascading configurable recipes for Gulp 4.0.
+Cascading configurable recipes for gulp 4.0.
 An elegant, and intuitive way to reuse gulp tasks.

 DRY (Don’t repeat yourself) your code, why WET (write everything twice) your gulpfile.js?